GNOME/libadwaita/doc/boxed-lists.md

 description.
 It's mainly meant to be used as a child of [class@PreferencesPage], but can also be used separately.

+The [property@PreferencesGroup:separate-rows] property can be used to separate rows in its boxed list.

 <picture>
   <source srcset="preferences-group-dark.png" media="(prefers-color-scheme: dark)">
   <img src="preferences-group.png" alt="preferences-group">